jasonccai/HeadCTSegmentation/README.md

 If you would like to use the model in its training state, please comment lines 12-23 and uncomment lines 27-63 in `z_controlboard.py`.
 We provided 3 sample volumes in the "image_data" and "mask_data" folders for this demonstration.

-Alternate Installation Instructions:
+Alternate Installation Instructions:\
 RIL-contour is a medical image annotation tool developed by our lab.
 It can run Tensorflow Keras models through a user interface.
-The instructions for downloading, installing and navigating RIL-contour are available here:
+The instructions for downloading, installing and navigating RIL-contour are available here: https://www.youtube.com/playlist?list=PLDlybKi3CLGibnrPIlzWInqBEgtPw1ie9 \
-The RIL-contour model is available here: http://link.to.weights A video on how to plug in this model into RIL-contour is available here:
+The RIL-contour model is available for download here: http://link.to.weights \
+A video on how to plug in this model into RIL-contour is available here: